ArminJo/JK-BMSToPylontechCAN/README.md

 # Features
 - Protocol converter from the JK-BMS status frame to Pylontech CAN frames.
-- Display of BMS information and alarms on a locally attached serial 2004 LCD.
+- Display of BMS information, Cell voltages and alarms on a locally attached serial 2004 LCD.
+- Page button for switching 3 LCD display pages.
 - Switch off LCD backlight after timeout.
 - Beep on alarm and connection timeouts with selectable timeout.
 - Debug button for realtime monitoring some CAN data sent.
+- Serial.print() function is still available for monitoring and debugging.

 **On a MCP2515 / TJA1050 kit for Arduino you must [replace the assembled 8 MHz crystal with a 16 MHz one](https://www.mittns.de/thread/1340-mcp2515-8mhz-auf-16mhz-upgrade/).**